 forgive me for writing in English.
-I wish that I could write in your own language, but Quyen assured me that you would be ) read English.
+I wish that I could write in your own language, but Quyen assured me that you would be) read English.

 allow me to introduce myself.
-Quyen came to Canada under the ship of the Canadian government, and I am the government representations in the second of the Wietnamese immigrants in the second of the Wietnamese immigrants in the second of the second of the wellbeing of the Vietnamese immigrants in that they are enrolled in English-language classes as soon as e, that they have a suitable place to live, enough clothes and and to help them find employment when they have learned English. have done for Quyen: he is now settled in a very pleasant apartith two other young men from Saigon, and they are all studying and doing very well in their English classes.
+Quyen came to Canada under the ship of the Canadian government, and I am the government representa-sponsible for the wellbeing of the Vietnamese immigrants in ville area, which is where Quyen was sent.
+It is my responsibility that they are enrolled in English-language classes as soon as e, that they have a suitable place to live, enough clothes and and to help them find employment when they have learned English. have done for Quyen: he is now settled in a very pleasant apartith two other young men from Saigon, and they are all studying and, and doing very well in their English classes.

-ed to write this letter to you for several reasons: first, because mother myself--my husband and I have five children, some of cound the same age as Quyen, and therefore I know how difficult: be for you to have your oldest son so far away in a strange r, and how concerned you must be for his welfare.
+d to write this letter to you for several reasons: first, because mother myself--my husband and I have five children, some of cound the same age as Quyen, and therefore I know how difficult be for you to have your oldest son so far away in a strange , and how concerned you must be for his welfare.

-te than that, my husband and I have become very fond of Quyen; friends.
-They have been to our house many times for dinner the evening, and we have come to feel almost as if they were sons.
+te than that, my husband and I have become very fond of Quyen i friends.
+They have been to our house many times for dinner the evening, and we have come to feel almost as if they were i sons.
 They are very fine young men, very courageous, and we sorry that their lives have been interrupted by tragedy.
-Ho is a good country, with many opportunities for young people willing to work hard, and we will ensure that they get the new need to build their lives again. and we is obviously a very intelligent young man-he is one of the best is in his English class-and when he is at our house we enjoy many very much.
-He is well and happy--except for the fact that see his family.
+However, is a good country, with many opportunities for young people willing to work hard, and we will ensure that they get the ney need to build their lives again.

+is obviously a very intelligent young man-he is one of the best is in his English class-and when he is at our house we enjoy many very much.
+He is well and happy--except for the fact that ses his family.
 He has shown us pictures of his brother and and often speaks of you.
-I am sure that you miss him very well.
+I am sure that you miss him very swell.
 However, please do not worry about his welfare--we will ire that he is taken care of.

-would like to write to me, I would be happy to answer any questions many Butter
+would like to write to me, I would be happy to answer any questions $\mathfrak{g}\mathsf{h}\mathsf{t}$ have.

+many Butter